nhsbsa/nhsbsa-digital-playbook/src/development/coding-git-rewrite-history.md

 * Architecture
 * Software Development

-If the impact extends to external collaborators and the general public, also consult with the Communications team.
+If the impact extends to external collaborators and the general public, consult with the Communications team.

 ## Skills